openstack/charm-guide/doc/source/admin/storage/cinder-replication-dr.rst

 .. code-block:: none

-   juju run --wait site-a-ceph-rbd-mirror/0 resync-pools i-really-mean-it=true pools=cinder-ceph-a
+   juju run site-a-ceph-rbd-mirror/0 resync-pools i-really-mean-it=true pools=cinder-ceph-a

 The Ceph RBD mirror daemon will perform the resync in the background.